openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

     ipAddresses:
     - <IP address>
 ```
-As we have seen in previous sections, the use of `LoadBalancer` makes ovnk
+As described in [this section](#using-loadbalancer-service-type), the use of
-configure iptables rules to expose the service outside of the cluster.
+`LoadBalancer` makes ovnk configure iptables rules to expose the service
+outside of the cluster.
 Building on [LoadBalancer controller enhancement](loadbalancer-service-support.md),
 the service is exposed using the node IP and configured ports.